labtec901/Auto-OCR-Screenshot-Directory/README.md

 * ocr_directory.py is the main file.
 * setup.py is a py2exe config file I wrote for generating an .exe to use with scheduled tasks/crontab.
 * [Google Tesseract](https://github.com/tesseract-ocr/tesseract) is required for this script to run.
 If you don't install it to the default location, change the path defined for the tesseract.exe file.
+I used the [windows installer provided by UB Mannheim.](https://github.com/UB-Mannheim/tesseract/wiki)